5 Ways To Get A Raise (Without Asking)

 There are no promises to be made here.
 Many raises, even those you ask for, depend on a variety of factors.
 You have control over whether or not you deserve a raise, but not always over getting one.

-Luckily, there are some things you can do that will push you closer towards getting a raise, whether you ask for one or not.
+Luckily, there are some things you can do that will push you closer to getting a raise, whether you ask for one or not:

 1. Bring In New Business